My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 “Different how?”

-“She has talent,” Mom said.
+“She has talent,” my mother said carefully.
 “Paris could open doors for her.”

 “And my degree can’t?”